 FRC, or EIRST Robotics Competition, is FIRST's original robotics program.
-Teams in 27 countries comprising about 70,800+ students participated in over 200 events during the 2021-2022 game season.
+Teams in 32 countries comprising about 83,600+ students participated during the 2022-2023 game season.
 With a new game each year, FRC challenges team members to plan, design, and construct a robot that will compete on the game field in alliance with other teams.
 Designed to provide a rigorous engineering challenge to high school students as well as teach leadership, collaboration, project management, and other real-world skills, the FRC program is "much more than robots."